 We live at a time dominated by climate change and related environmental issues.
-Major cities around the world have been ground to a standstill by protests from groups such as Extinction Rebellion who paint a bleak picture of impending doom unless we act to save the planet.
+Major cities around the world have been ground to a standstill by protests from groups such as Extinction Rebellion who paint a bleak picture of impending doom unless we act quickly to save the planet.
 We are repeatedly warned by scientists and academics of dire consequences unless there is radical and immediate action.
 The language and tone used against those raising sincere questions about the science behind the climate agenda or advocating a balanced approach to green issues usually consist of ridicule and dismissal.
-Therefore, the easiest response is to keep our mouths shut and simply surrender to the increasingly absurd way our lives are controlled by the cult of environmentalism.
+Therefore, the easiest response is to remain silent and simply surrender to the increasingly absurd way that day-to-day life is controlled by the cult of environmentalism.

-Although this whole issue raises wide-ranging questions for the Christian, the main purpose of this article is to assess how the presentation of environmental issues portrayed by the green movement stacks up when measured against the Bible.
-We do not intend to get into a discussion about the merits of the science involved, which is very complex and we are not experts on this at all.
-However, the theological angle is particularly pertinent because we fear that much of the church is hopelessly confused between the secular worldview and the Biblical worldview when trying to carve a response to the aggressive nature of the environmental activism we are subjected to.
+Although this whole issue raises wide-ranging questions for the Christian, the main purpose of this article is to assess how the presentation of climate change issues portrayed by the green movement stacks up when measured against the Bible.
+We do not intend to get into a discussion about the merits of the science involved which is very complex and we are not experts on this at all.
+However, the theological angle is particularly pertinent because we fear that much of the church is hopelessly confused between the secular worldview and the Biblical worldview when trying to articulate a response to the aggressive nature of the environmental activism we are subjected to.

-Before we dive in, let us stress that we unequivocally endorse a wise and responsible approach to the stewardship of God’s planet – we wholeheartedly support a principle of restraint with regards to earth’s resources and advocate the conservation and care of our planet.
+Before we dive in, let us stress that we unequivocally endorse a wise and responsible approach to the stewardship of God’s planet – we wholeheartedly endorse a principle of restraint when using earth’s resources and advocate the conservation and care of our planet.
 It is extremely distressing to see examples of the needless and greed-fuelled plunder of many of earth’s resources resulting in incredible suffering and destruction.
 One day, we will each give an account of our stewardship of God’s creation based on the level of responsibility and influence we were each given – something which should motivate us all to leave a minimal environmental impact.